Agave Care, Uses, Photos, and Varieties

 Propagation

 Nothing easier.
 Agaves start readily, even those lacking roots.
-Simply set the rosette atop friable soil and keep it out of strong, hot sun while it's growing roots, which will form from meristem tissue at the base.
+Simply set the rosette atop friable soil and keep it out of strong, hot sun while it's growing roots, which will form from tissue at the base.
 Once rooted, an agave is able to hydrate its tissues and wants or can handle greater sun.

 How agaves reproduce, bulbils (c) Debra Lee Baldwin